-The companies’ 12th annual Charity Day, which was held in BGC offices across the globe including London, New York, Paris, Hong Kong, São Paulo, Singapore and Sydney, raised around US$12 million (£9m) for charities around the world.
+Action Medical Research have been lucky enough to have been invited as one of the partner charities for the 12th and 13th annual Charity Days, held in BGC office in London.
+Other offices across the globe also get involved including New York, Paris, Hong Kong, São Paulo, Singapore and Sydney, raising around US$12 million worldwide in 2016 and around $10 million in 2017.

 "I had such a great time at the BGC Charity Day, and was very proud to be there as the ambassador for Action Medical Research," says Davina, who joined celebrities including Joanna Lumley, Tom Hardy and Lindsay Lohan at the firms' London offices.

 "I've been involved with Action since I was nine years old and it's a brilliant cause to support.
 Everyone has been touched by the studies they've funded, from the polio vaccine to learning the importance of taking folic acid during pregnancy, so it was great for us to raise funds like this!"

 Also attending the London events to support Action Medical Research was two-year-old Aiden Mitchell from Witham, Essex, with his parents Fleur and Keith Mitchell (pictured above).

 Complications at birth meant that Aiden suffered a shortage of oxygen to his brain.
 This type of injury can cause severe disabilities and is one of the three leading causes of death in newborn babies.